 The Aboriginal Fund for Species at Risk (AFSAR), established in 2004-2005, supports the development of Indigenous capacity to participate actively in the implementation of Species at Risk Act (SARA).
-The protection of species at risk in Canada depends upon a meaningful collaboration with Indigenous People and organizations.
-The Act recognizes the important role that Aboriginal Peoples play in wildlife conservation and the need to consider Aboriginal Traditional Knowledge (ATK) in the assessment of which species may be at risk, as well as in the development and implementation of protection and recovery measures.
-The overall goals of AFSAR are to contribute to the recovery of species at risk and their habitat, as well as to prevent other species from becoming a conservation concern.
+The protection of species at risk in Canada depends upon a meaningful collaboration with Indigenous People.
+The Act recognizes the important role that Indigenous Peoples play in wildlife conservation and the need to consider Aboriginal Traditional Knowledge (ATK) in the assessment of which species may be at risk, as well as in the development and implementation of protection and recovery measures.
+The overall goals of AFSAR are to:

-For both streams activities must take place in Canada on reserves, lands set apart for the use and benefit of Aboriginal Peoples under the Indian Act, other lands directly controlled by Indigenous Peoples, lands and waters where traditional activities are carried out or federal waters.
+Activities must take place in Canada on reserves, lands set apart for the use and benefit of Indigenous Peoples under the Indian Act, other lands directly controlled by Indigenous Peoples, lands where traditional activities are carried out.

 Timelines and How to Apply

 The annual call for proposals for 2019/2020 has now closed.
 Applications for the next call for proposals for 2020/2021 and onwards will be submitted through Environment and Climate Change Canada’s new online Grants and Contributions Enterprise Management System (GCEMS).
 While this AFSAR online Tracking System will no longer be used to accept new applications, it will remain available for reporting purposes for previously approved multi-year projects until March 31, 2023.